 Women often navigate external pressures and unrealistic expectations that lead to frustration, burn-out, and indecision.
 It can be difficult to prioritize or recognize signs that your mental health is starting to impact your emotional and physical well-being.
 Signs that your mental health is negatively impacted may show up as overwhelm, procrastination, conflict, frustration, rigidity, indecision, unrealistic expectations, and exhaustion.
 Other signs may include changes in eating or sleeping patterns, isolation, difficulties caring for yourself, difficulty concentrating or relaxing, ruminating worries or fears, and negative thoughts or beliefs about yourself.

-I specialize in treating a variety of concerns that impact women’s experiences within their bodies, relationships, and sexuality.
-I recognize that beginning to address these concerns often means addressing underlying trauma, anxiety, and shame.
+I specialize in treating a variety of concerns that impact women’s mental health and recognize that beginning to address these concerns often means addressing underlying trauma, anxiety, and shame.
 My hope for each client that I work with is that they can begin to explore their symptoms with a sense of compassion, and in doing so begin to understand their own stories from a place of strength and empowerment.
-I look forward to learning more about what this may look like for you.
+I look forward to learning more about what this may look like for you!